 What rights does the law provide at present?

-Under the Employment Rights Act, all employees, irrespective of their length of service, are entitled to the right to take unpaid time off to deal with emergencies and unforeseen matters involving a dependant, including following the death of a child.
-However, the law does not specify how much time off can be taken, only that it should be “reasonable”.
-It could therefore be a few hours or one or two days, depending on the individual circumstances.
+Under the Employment Rights Act, all employees, irrespective of their length of service, are entitled to the right to take unpaid time off to deal with emergencies and unforeseen matters involving a dependant, for example, following the death of a child.
+They are entitled to a ‘reasonable’ amount of time off.
+This could be a few hours or one or two days, depending on the individual circumstances.

-To alleviate the financial burden on employers, smaller businesses will be able to claim back the full amount of bereavement pay from the government and larger business will be able to reclaim most of it.
-For those employers who already offer fully paid leave, the ability to recover some of this expense will be a positive change.
+To alleviate the financial burden on employers, smaller businesses will be able to claim back all the pay from the government and larger business will be able to reclaim most of it.

 Business Minister, Margot James, commented ‘We want parents to feel properly supported by their employer when they go through the deeply distressing ordeal of losing a child.
 That’s why Government is backing this bill which goes significantly further than most other countries in providing this kind of workplace right for employees.’

 The Bill was first presented to Parliament on 19th July and will have its second reading on 20th October.
 It is expected that it will be made law in 2020.